robert-mccarthy-ca/modern-druid/README.md

   Seedball-bombed chaos strips with biochar and basalt added periodically.
 No management beyond irrigation — living seed bank and safe passage for everything with wings or paws.

 #### **Annual Combined Amendment Pass**
-One tractor pass per year (early spring or late autumn):
+One tractor pass per year (during a pruning or mowing pass for fresh mulch to cover it):
 - 50/50 mix of fresh biochar + crushed basalt (total 20–40 t/ha)
 - Immediately followed by drenching with Indigenous Microorganisms (IMO), Jadam Microbial Solution (JMS), and Jadam Liquid Fertiliser (JLF) through the irrigation grid)
 - Result: biochar pores are instantly colonised by a massive quantity and diversity of microbes → no leaching, near-instant nutrient cycling, and 30–50 % acceleration of basalt weathering